VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 {{< /tip >}}

+{{< hint info>}}

+If you really want advice on what to use for your personal, daily password storage needs I think [keepassxc](https://keepassxc.org) is probably the best option at the moment, though it's still a tad awkward.

+For advice on making secure programs see Engineering Chapter 23.

+{{< /hint >}}

 ##### Authorization:

 Put simply, we need easier to use, fine grain authorization settings that can't be bypassed.
 I should be able to tell a program, website, or app that I don't want to give it my location, and then, if it asks anyway it should be fed garbage.
 Refusal should also not stop access to that service.
 Similarly for storage, microphone, contact, etc.